run-llama/llama_index/docs/docs/optimizing/building_rag_from_scratch.md

 - High-level query and retriever code e.g. `VectorStoreIndex.as_retriever()` and `VectorStoreIndex.as_query_engine()`
 - High-level agent abstractions e.g. `OpenAIAgent`

 Instead of using these, the goal here is to educate users on what's going on under the hood.
-By showing you the underlying algorithms for constructing RAG and agent pipelines, you can then be empowered to create your own custom LLM workflows (while still using LlamaIndex abstractions at any level of granularity that makes sense).
+By showing you the underlying algorithms for constructing RAG and agent workflows, you can then be empowered to create your own custom LLM workflows (while still using LlamaIndex abstractions at any level of granularity that makes sense).

 We show how to build an app from scratch, component by component.
 For the sake of focus, each tutorial will show how to build a specific component from scratch while using out-of-the-box abstractions for other components. **NOTE**: This is a WIP document, we're in the process of fleshing this out!